PaBLoX-CL/vim-config/README.md

 basically because I was never completely satisfied with having to intervene, and I didn't like to start having tricky specific configuration `let`s, to customize to my own needs.
 That's why I also avoided lots of `if`s to see if executables or some tools were present.
-This could mean some things could not work, but if it's not too much I might be willing to add it.
+This could mean some things could not work, if you think adding some of them could had value, and it's not too much I might be willing to add it.
 In any case, just do the PR :)

 Install
 -------